doomedraven/VirusTotalApi/README.md

   -urs, --undetected-referrer-samples
                         Undetected referrer samples

+Process emails:
+  -pe, --parse-email    Parse email, can be string or file -esa SAVE_ATTACHMENT, --save-attachment SAVE_ATTACHMENT
+                        Save email attachment, path where to store -peo, --parse-email-outlook
+                        Parse outlook .msg, can be string or file

 Behaviour options:
-  --behaviour           The md5/sha1/sha256 hash of the file whose dynamic
+  -bh, --behaviour      The md5/sha1/sha256 hash of the file whose dynamic
                         behavioural report you want to retrieve.
 VirusTotal runs a distributed setup of Cuckoo sandbox machines that execute the files we receive.
 Execution is